eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

 * [#1773](https://github.com/eclipse-iceoryx/iceoryx2/issues/1773) Make ports identifiable by name
 * [#1798](https://github.com/eclipse-iceoryx/iceoryx2/issues/1798) Add support for musl 1.2.x
 * [#1813](https://github.com/eclipse-iceoryx/iceoryx2/issues/1813) Add API to deliver events to specific listener only
+* [#1960](https://github.com/eclipse-iceoryx/iceoryx2/issues/1960) Key zenoh gateway traffic by service description fingerprint so that hosts with differing descriptions of a service do not exchange samples

 ### Bugfixes